Marta Carissimi

-Marta Carissimi (born 3 May 1987) is an Italian football midfielder, who played in Serie A for AC Milan Women.
+Marta Carissimi (born 3 May 1987) is an Italian footballer who plays as a midfielder for AC Milan Women in Serie A.

 Club career

 She previously played for ACF Torino, CF Bardolino (now AGSM Verona), Inter Milan and Stjarnan (of Iceland).
 With Bardolino / Verona she has also played the UEFA Champions League.

 In 2018 she moved to newly formed AC Milan Women.

 International career

 She has been a member of the Italian national team since 2007, playing the 2009 European Championship.

 Carissimi was called up to the Italy squad for the UEFA Women's Euro 2017.

 Career statistics

 International

 Scores and results list Italy's goal tally first, score column indicates score after each Carissimi goal.